axelmotyka/adventcalendar/src/main/java/week01/README.md

 |A51 A52 A53 A54 A55|       |B51 B52 B53 B54 B55|       |A51*B51 A52*B52 A53*B53 A54*B54 A55*B55|
 ```
 ### Exercise 07 - Caesar cipher
 The Caesar cipher is one of the earliest known and simplest ciphers.
 It is a type of substitution cipher in which each letter in the plaintext is 'shifted' a certain number of places down the alphabet.

 For example, with a shift of an offset of `1`, `A` would be replaced by `B`, `B` would become `C`, and so on.
+If you move over the end of the alphabet, move on from the beginning.
+That means with an offest of `1`, `Z` would become `A`.

 The method is named after Julius Caesar, who apparently used it to communicate with his generals.

 Implement and test the following functions:
 ```
     /**